“He Went About Doing Good”

 “Bryan studied at an academy in Raleigh and at the University of North Carolina, where he was known for his ability as a public speaker.
 He went north to Princeton Theological Seminary to prepare for the ministry, arriving in September 1886 with $1.85 in his pocket.
 The piety of the slim young Southerner earned him the nickname “the saint,” spoken not in mockery but seriously by his fellow students.
 Bryan loved his professors–William Henry Green, Alexander McGill, Caspar Wistar Hodge, and B. B. Warfield–and loved his studies, especially those in Bible and preaching.
 In Princeton Bryan worked at the Negro church on Witherspoon Street, teaching Sunday School and often leading the Wednesday prayer meeting.
 Here among black friends he was at home.
 Years later when his Princeton Seminary class gathered for its fortieth reunion, Bryan slipped away from the festivities to preach to the people at Witherspoon Street Presbyterian Church.”

-Recently I was able to locate and purchase a copy of Brother Bryan’s sermons for addition to the PCA Historical Center’s research library.
+We have in recent years been able to locate a copy of Brother Bryan’s sermons, which were then added to the PCA Historical Center’s research library.
 Apparently this was one of three volumes that were published between 1900 and 1930.
 Few copies have survived.
 The first was a slim volume of 53 pages, then another of 72 pages, which we have in photocopy, and the last, our recent accession, is a booklet of 111 pages.
 From that last booklet, I have selected one sermon to post here today, to give a better sense of Brother Bryan’s ministry and also because this particular sermon has some additional biographical insights:

 EVERY LIFE WITHOUT PRAYER IS FAILURE.